All Episodes

 I don't care if you're the ultimate leftist.

-Because if they can do it to him, they can do it to the other side.
+You shouldn't want this happening because if they can do it to him, they can do it to the other side.

-Now it's time to how did this ever happen in the United States of America?
+Now it's time to, how did this ever happen in the United States of America?

-This this this is this is the the stuff of banana republics.
+This is the stuff of banana republics.

 This is not how our justice system is supposed to work.